IanCropper1234/FitnessAiTracker/replit.md

-# TrainPro - Advanced AI-Powered Fitness Platform
+# MyTrainPro - Advanced AI-Powered Fitness Platform

 ## Overview
-TrainPro is an enterprise-grade AI-powered fitness platform designed to provide intelligent, adaptive training, and comprehensive nutrition and workout management.
+MyTrainPro is an enterprise-grade AI-powered fitness platform designed to provide intelligent, adaptive training, and comprehensive nutrition and workout management.
 It leverages evidence-based periodization methodology combined with AI recommendations to offer personalized coaching at scale.
 The platform aims to capture a significant share of the digital fitness market by providing a scientifically-backed solution for serious fitness enthusiasts and bodybuilders.

 ## Recent Changes
 ### Professional Landing Page Redesign (October 16, 2025)